 We may have the impression that Russia is a totalitarian state like North Korea where there are almost no civil liberties.
 But let’s not be naive.
 There’s a reason why such institutions are officially called the agents of foreign influence in Russia.
 To know why, just look at the coup d’état in Ukraine organized by them.

 Russia in its modern history has scored a single limited intervention in Georgia.
 USA attacks one country after another based on false evidence and their ‘democratic intervention’ we can probably count in tens.

 As Zbig Brzezinski explicitly said, the trophy for the United States is Eurasia – that is why Putin cannot be summer for ‘pro-democracy’ movements in Moscow, unless he wants to share the fate of Qaddafi.
 The United States and its vassals from EU do not like it.
 They do not like strong, independent Russia that can speak for itself.
 So that is way they want to install a more ‘pro-democracy’ government in Moscow.

 Mateusz Piskorski summed it in the aforementioned interview which he gave me;

 “As long as Europe does not have its own leaders, Putin’s popularity will grow.
 Hope was in the Germans and Merkel.
 But it proved that the influence of the United States is stronger than the German business and German citizens.
 Currently, tests are conducted that say that a large part of European societies would see Vladimir Putin as their own leader or prime minister.
 Putin, in contrast to other ‘pro-democracy’ puppets knows how to clearly articulate its national interest.
 On this political background to what we look right now, he looks like a real leader. “

-Posted by Jim W. Dean, Managing Editor on September 23, 2014, With 3062 Reads Filed under Russia, World.
+Posted by Jim W. Dean, Managing Editor on September 23, 2014, With 3066 Reads Filed under Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.